danog/MadelineProtoDocs/docs/docs/FILES.md

 ]);
 ```

-Can be used to upload photos: simply provide the photo's file path in the `file` field, and optionally provide a `ttl_seconds` field to set the self-destruction period of the photo, even for normal chats
+Can be used to upload photos: simply provide the photo's file path in the `file` field, and optionally provide a `ttl_seconds` field to set the self-destruction period of the photo, even for normal chats.
+You can also provide a URL to the `file` field.

 ### [inputMediaUploadedDocument](https://docs.madelineproto.xyz/API_docs/constructors/inputMediaUploadedDocument.html)
 ```php